AFCON 2025: What Daniel Laryea Said After Nigeria’s Penalty Defeat to Morocco Emerges

 "He was poor.
 Didn’t allow any 50 50 on our side.
 He is a small ref, got bullied by the fans."

 The backlash did not end with criticism alone.
-Reports indicate that Laryea’s Instagram account was mass reported by angry supporters, leading to its temporary suspension shortly after the match.
+Reports indicate that Laryea’s Instagram account was massively reported by angry supporters, leading to its temporary suspension shortly after the match.

 Daniel Laryea, AFCON 2025, Nigeria AFCON exit, Morocco defeats Nigeria in AFCON semi-final, football rivalry Ghana Nigeria, Daniel Laryea's Instagram suspension.

-Daniel Laryea is arguably Ghana's best referee.
+Daniel Laryea is regarded as one of Ghana's best referees.
 Photo by Paul Ellis.

 Source: Getty Images